benbraou/flex-layout-wiki/BreakPoints.md

 ### Custom BreakPoints

 Using the **BREAKPOINTS** OpaqueToken, developers can add custom breakpoints or easily override existing breakpoints.

-> NOTE: !! custom breakpoints lists MUST contain the following aliases & suffixes: [**xs, gt-xs, sm, gt-sm, md, gt-md, lg, gt-lg, xl**].

 For example to add mediaQueries that activate when printing: